-The modeled worst-case annual shadow flicker duration ranged from 0 hours, 0 minutes per year to 101 hours, 5 minutes per year.
-The maximum worst-case flicker was at a participating receptor (#64).
-The maximum modeled worst-case annual flicker at a non-participating receptor (#170) is 89 hours, 6 minutes.
+The modeled worst-case annual shadow flicker duration ranged from 0 hours, 0 minutes per year to 101125 hours, 539 minutes per year.
+The maximum worst-case flicker was at a participating receptor (#64169).
+The maximum modeled worst-case annual flicker at a non-participating receptor (#170116) is 8994 hours, 616 minutes.

-Map 13 (Shadow Flicker Modeling Results) presents expected shadow flicker durations as isolines overlaid aerial imagery.
-The predicted expected annual shadow flicker duration ranged from 0 hours, 0 minutes per year to 34 hours, 57 minutes per year.
-The maximum expected flicker at a non-participating receptor (#173) was 27 hours, 26 minutes.
-The majority of the receptors (536) were predicted to experience no annual shadow flicker.
-102 locations were predicted to experience some shadow flicker but less than 10 hours per year.
-The modeling results showed that 51 locations would be expected to have 10 to 30 hours of shadow flicker per year.
-Five (5) receptors are expected to have over 30 hours of flicker per year, none of which are non-participating receptors.
+Maps 13a and b (Revised - Shadow Flicker Modeling Results) presents expected shadow flicker durations as isolines overlaid aerial imagery.
+The predicted expected annual shadow flicker duration ranged from 0 hours, 0 minutes per year to 3439 hours, 572950 minutes per year.
+The maximum expected flicker was at a pending participation participating receptor (#410125).
+The maximum expected flicker at a non-participating receptor (#473116) was 2733 hours, 2656 minutes.
+The majority of the receptors (536546) were predicted to experience no annual shadow flicker.
+40297 locations were predicted to experience some shadow flicker but less than 10 hours per year.
+The modeling results showed that 5439 locations would be expected to have 10 to 30 hours of shadow flicker per year.
+Five (5)12 receptors are expected to have over 30 hours of flicker per year, noneone of which are a non-participating receptors receptor.
 The modeling results are conservative in that modeling receptors were treated as "greenhouses" and the surrounding area was assumed to be without vegetation or structures (bare earth).

 Summaries of the modeling results are presented in Tables 15, 16, and 17.
-Appendix E (Shadow Flicker Analysis) provides further details of the shadow flicker study and results for the Project.
+Revised Appendix E (Shadow Flicker Analysis) provides further details of the shadow flicker study and results for the Project.